SEAT's fastest production car to date, the Leon Cupra 300, is a force to be reckoned with. Jonathan Crouch reports.

 Ten Second Review

 Looking for something fast, practical and which won't send you to the wall financially?
 The mighty SEAT Leon Cupra 300 could be the answer.
-It can get to 62mph in well under 6 seconds, return around 45mpg, seat five and leave you decent change from £30,000.
+It can get to 62mph in well under 6 seconds, return around 45mpg, seat five and, thanks to recent price cuts, now cost you no more than about £30,000.
 As a one car solution, this one's got legs.
 Teeth too.

 For about as long as many of us care to remember, a SEAT Leon Cupra was a cheaper way to get into a Golf GTI.
 Okay, so you had to put up with an interior that was notably less attractive but in the way it drove it was pretty much identical.
 Same engine and running gear, same great way it went up the road - you just paid less.
 These days, the Leon has stepped out from the long shadow cast by the Golf GTI and has got a bit Rafa Nadal on us.
 All bulging biceps and attitude, the Leon Cupra 300 has us all in a bit of a spin.